Overview and System Requirements - Alert Sync

 - Access to our custom tables, which hold SCOM alerts, Incident Creation Rules and app settings (granted via the roles specified on the installation page)

-- REST endpoint (typically granted via the "web_service_role" role)
+- REST endpoint (typically granted via the "web_service_role" role on older ServiceNow versions)

 Alert Sync supports Basic authentication to ServiceNow only.
 All traffic is sent using your ServiceNow instance's default TLS/SSL config over HTTPS.
 More info.